LathikaGS/FaceLog-Smart-Attendance-System/README.md

-# FaceCloud: Cloud-Enabled Facial Recognition Attendance System
+# FaceLog: Smart Attendance System

 Welcome to FaceCloud, a sophisticated attendance system that leverages facial recognition technology for accurate identification and integrates seamlessly with the cloud for efficient attendance management.